Disha1608/Super-Store-Performnce-2015/README.md

 Category Contribution: Analyzed sales distribution across product categories and sub-categories to highlight top-performing products.
 Regional Performance: Evaluated sales and profit by region to identify the most profitable and underperforming regions.
 Profit Margins: Calculated average profit margins to assess overall business health and pricing effectiveness.
+There is no product purchase cost given so we cant give the accurate profit margin but as per the given data formula, I have used is
+GPM(%) = SALES - SHIPMENT COST /SALES * 100 (refer to sheet3)

 Dashboard Features